ioer-dresden/carto-lab-docker/docs/use-cases/vscode-remote.md

 This guide explains how to connect your local VS Code to your isolated Carto-Lab workspace via the **Remote - SSH** extension.

+!!! info "Deployment Context"
+    This guide assumes your Carto-Lab environment is hosted on a remote server or VM, as is described with our standard setup using our [Ansible Deployment strategy](../ansible.md).

+    If you are running Carto-Lab locally on your own laptop (e.g., via Docker Desktop), you can skip the SSH connection steps.
+You simply open your local terminal or local VS Code and interact directly with your local Docker daemon or host-mounted files and folders.

 ---

 ## 1. Administrator Setup (Server-Side)